brunaporato/dt-money/README.md

 - Styled-components
 - Radix UI
 - Zod
-- Getting Started
-- To explore DT Money, follow these steps:

 ## How to Contribute
 If you'd like to contribute to DT Money, follow these steps: